slint-ui/slint/docs/langref/src/concepts/layouting.md

 -   `VerticalLayout` / `HorizontalLayout`: The children are placed along the vertical or horizontal axis.
 -   `GridLayout`: The children are placed in a grid of columns and rows.

-You can also nest layouts, making it possible to create complex user interfaces.
+You can also nest layouts to create complex user interfaces.

 You can tune the automatic placement using different constraints, to accommodate the design of your user interface.
 For example each element has a minimum and a maximum size.
 Set these explicitly using the